DaedalicEntertainment/qt-coding-conventions/README.md

       // Right:
       void setColor(const QColor& c);

-3.7. _Avoid functions with more than six parameters._
+3.7. _Consider writing functions with six parameters or less.
+For passing more arguments, try and use `structs` instead, and/or refactor your function._

 3.8. _Consider using enum values instead of boolean function parameters._